Vepp1/cinemary-api/README.md

   - Now open Gitpod & select the directory location where you would like the clone created.

   - In the terminal type 'git clone & then paste the link you copied in GitHub. - Press enter and your local clone will be created.

+  ### Front End

+  - To connect with Front End application:

+    - Add the frontend url to CORS_ALLOWED_ORIGINS and CLIENT_ORIGIN.
+    - Retrieve reviews with GET cinemary-api.herokuapp.com/posts.
+    - Create, update or delete reviews with POST, PUT, DELETE /posts/{post_id}
+    - Retrieve comments with GET cinemary-api.herokuapp.com/comments.
+    - Create, update or delete coments with POST, PUT, DELETE /comments/{comment_id}
+    - Retrieve likes with GET cinemary-api.herokuapp.com/likes.
+    - Create or delete likes with POST, PUT /likes/{like_id}
+    - Signup requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/registration/ with POST.
+    - Signin requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/login/ with POST.
+    - Logout requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/logout/ with POST.
+    - Password change requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/password/change/ with POST.
+    - Username change requests must be sent to cinemary-api.herokuapp.com/dj-rest-auth/user/ with POST.

 ---